 The centerpiece is a pair of overpasses: one carrying Route 29 over the Norfolk Southern Railroad, and one carrying Linton Hall and Gallerher roads over the railroad and Route 29.
 To further improve traffic flow, crews are also widening Route 29 to six lanes and eliminating driveway entrances and two traffic signals between I-66 and Virginia Oaks Drive.

-The new, grade-separated interchange at Route 29/Linton Hall Road will create a limited-access facility on Route 29 between Virginia Oaks Drive and Heathcote Boulevard.
+The new, grade-separated interchange at Route 29/Linton Hall Road has created a limited-access facility on Route 29 between Virginia Oaks Drive and Heathcote Boulevard.